Heat

 Working in the heat

-In Ghana and Rwanda, outdoor workers are often low-income, low-skilled workers with limited formal education.
-Many workers, as well as the systems that support them, have limited awareness of how climate change and extreme heat intersect with occupational safety.
+In Ghana and Rwanda, people working outdoors, including in markets and construction sites are often low-income, low-skilled workers with limited formal education who rely on their labour for their livelihood.
+Many workers, as well as the systems that support them, have limited options for how they can manage the effects of excessive heat and possible impacts on occupational safety.

 Markets